OctopusDeploy/docs/docs/key-concepts/environments/machine-policies.md

 ---
 title: Machine Policies
-description: Machine Policies allow you to customise the behaviour of Tentacle and SSH endpoints like health check settings, machine connectivity, updates and more.
+description: Machine Policies allow you to customise the behavior of Tentacle and SSH endpoints like health check settings, machine connectivity, updates and more.
 position: 3
 version: 3.3
 ---